 Made purely of marble this temple is one of the most marvelous temples of modern times.
 It is located on a small hillock and you can have stunning looks of the surroundings from the top.
 Carpets of grass and flowering plants are on both sides of the steps that lead to the temple.
 There are well-kept gardens and a few fountains around the temple as well.

 Nearby Attractions: Karmarkar Museum

-This museum has works of one-man Late Nanasaheb karmakar – a professional sculptor.
-His house cum museum has 150 busts and life-size sculptures of eminent leaders, common people, animals and monuments.
-These include exhibits of Shivaji Maharaj, Lok Manya Tilak, Mahatma Gandhi and some other important leaders of India, Maharashtra in particular.
-There are exhibits on other themes such as women holding pot, women holding children, Pets, cows, cats, tree and even monuments such as forts.
+This museum has works of one-man Late Nanasaheb Karmakar – a professional sculptor.
+His house cum museum has 150 busts and life-size sculptures of eminent leaders, common people, animals, and monuments.
+These include exhibits of Chhatrapati Shivaji Maharaj, Lok Manya Tilak, Mahatma Gandhi and some other important leaders of India, Maharashtra in particular.
+There are exhibits on other themes such as women holding the pot, women holding children, Pets, cows, cats, tree and even monuments such as forts.

 This museum is open through the week.
 But you need to check the opening and closing times.
 The entrance fee for this museum is Rs.5/-.

 - Nearby Attractions: Korlai Fort

 While Kolaba is a Maratha fortification Korlai was built by the Portuguese.
 It is on the island of Morro de Chaul, fortifying the Revdanda creek.
 It was built to further support the Chaul fort that defended the area between Koralai to Bassein.Architectural features